-Global Green Power PLC Corporation has twelve sunsidiary companies that are developing Thermal Biomass, grid connected, decentralized, renewable energy power plants in the Philippines that will use sustainable biomass resources such as agricultural crop and food processing wastes.
-These biomass wastes are predominately either burt in the open causing Carbon Dioxide, dumped or left to rot in the fields causing Methane; both Green House Gasses that contribute significantly towards Climate Change and Global Warming.
+Global Green Power PLC Corporation has twelve subsidiary companies that are developing Thermal Biomass, grid connected, decentralized, renewable energy power plants in the Philippines that will use sustainable biomass resources such as agricultural crop and food processing wastes.
+These biomass wastes are predominately either burt in the open causing Carbon Dioxide, dumped or left to rot in the fields causing Methane; both Greenhouse Gases that contribute significantly towards Climate Change and Global Warming.
 Global Green Power PLC Corporation does not use biomass that competes with the human food chain.

-Global Green Power PLC Corporation are currently deploying the first (140 MW) of Three Phases (420 MW) of Multi-Fuelled, Renewable, Clean, Decentralized Base-Load Biomass Power Plants that displace Fossil Fuels, provide the Nation with Energy Security and and increased Energy Independence whilst providing extraordinary Socio Economic Development and Poverty Alleviation.
-Our first Phase of Multi-Fuelled Biomass Power Plants includes:
+Global Green Power PLC Corporation are currently deploying the first (140 MW) of Three Phases (420 MW) of Multi-Fueled, Renewable, Clean, Decentralized Base-Load Biomass Power Plants that displace Fossil Fuels, provide the Nation with Energy Security and and increased Energy Independence whilst providing extraordinary Socio Economic Development and Poverty Alleviation.
+Our first Phase of Multi-Fueled Biomass Power Plants includes:

 - Green Power Panay Philippines Inc: One 35 MW Biomass Power Plants - Mina, Iloilo, Panay, Philippines. (www.green-power-panay.com)

 - Green Power Nueva Ecija Philippines Inc: One 35 MW Biomass Power Plants - San Leonardo, Nueva Ecija, Luzon, Philippines. (www.green-power-nuevaecija.com)